 The Eden Memorial Park Cemetery Class Action.
-Our lawyers represented over 25,000 families in a certified class action against Service Corporation International, the largest owner and operator of cemeteries in the United States.
+Prior to forming FSS, our lawyers were among the lead counsel who successfully certified a class action of over 25,000 families against Service Corporation International, the largest owner and operator of cemeteries in the United States.
 The case involved a Jewish cemetery in Los Angeles where employees were ordered to break burial vaults in neighboring graves in order to make new graves fit.
 The case included claims for fraud and violation of various consumer protection statutes.
-The case was featured on 60 Minutes and CNN.
 This case was also one of the rare class actions that actually went to trial before a jury.
 It settled during the fourth week of trial for $80,500,000.

 Pelicano Wiretapping Litigation.
 We represent AT&T in the Anthony Pellicano wiretapping litigation, including defending a putative class-action and 18 individual lawsuits in state and federal court.
 To date, we have successfully resolved 12 of the individual actions via dispositive motions, and secured favorable settlements in the proposed class action and 5 other individual actions.
 The last remaining action is scheduled for trial in 2017.